Digital procurement processes

 - All data always in clear view: Processing and merging of accompanying documents

 - Meaningful and comprehensive reporting in procurement management

-- Transparent distribution and regulation of responsibilities and authorisations across all stages of the procurement process
+- Transparent distribution and regulation of responsibilities and authorizations across all stages of the procurement process

 After purchasing, the goods receipt must be checked: